layer5io/docs/content/en/meshmap/visualizer/_index.md

 The interactive terminal behaves in a fashion similar to similar to the behavior of the `kubectl exec` command, but web-based.

 While using using the interactive terminal, understand that you can only open one session per container.
-Each session's data is streamed via Meshery Broker (NATS) from MeshSync to Meshery Server / MeshMap.
+Each session's data is streamed via Meshery Broker (NATS) from MeshSync to Meshery Server / Kanvas.
-The GraphQL subscription between your web browser running MeshMap and Meshery Server provides isolation between other users who might be concurrently sharing an interactive terminal.
+The GraphQL subscription between your web browser running Kanvas and Meshery Server provides isolation between other users who might be concurrently sharing an interactive terminal.
 Each connection established a unique session ID.

 {{< figure src="images/interactive-terminal-sequence-diagram.svg" link="images/interactive-terminal-sequence-diagram.svg"  width="100%"  >}}